-Lastly, to Converts the selected body to a mesh body and outputs to STL or a 3D print utility (software).
-Select the body to output.
-Set the mesh controls and specify the print utility to output to. your cookie cutter component you’ll simply need to right click on the component, select “Allows you to rename a file and save a duplicate to an alternative location.
-STL” and then (keyboard shortcut CMD/CTRL+S) Saves the file that is currently open. the file to your local machine or directly to your 3D Printer’s software.
+Lastly, to 3D print your cookie cutter component you’ll simply need to right click on the component, select “Allows you to rename a file and save a duplicate to an alternative location.
+More STL” and then (keyboard shortcut CMD/CTRL+S) Saves the file that is currently open.
+More the file to your local machine or directly to your 3D Printer’s software.

 If you guys create your own unique cookie cutter design…then I’d love to see it.
 Go ahead and link to a picture in the comments below.